justifi-tech/web-component-library/README.md

 # Environment Variables

 This project uses environment variables to manage configurations for different environments like development, staging, and production.
-These variables are stored in `.env.dev`, `.env.staging`, and `.env.prod` files respectively.
+These variables were previously stored in `.env.dev`, `.env.staging`, and `.env.prod` files respectively, but for security and configuration management reasons, these files are no longer included in the repository and have been added to the `.gitignore` file.

+To setup the project locally, you will need to create these `.env` files manually in the project root folder.
+Here is a basic setup for the `.env.dev` file (for the development environment):

+`IFRAME_ORIGIN=value`

+Repeat this process to create `.env.staging` and `.env.prod` for staging and production environments, respectively.

 Before building the project, make sure to set the correct environment using the `NODE_ENV` variable.
+For example, if you're working in the development environment, you should set `NODE_ENV=dev`.

 # For contributors: